 Canadian fashion mogul Peter Nygard charged with sex trafficking, faces U.S. extradition

-WINNIPEG, Manitoba, Dec 15 (Reuters) - U.S. authorities charged Canadian fashion mogul Peter Nygard on Tuesday with racketeering and sex trafficking, alleging decades of crimes that left dozens of victims in the United States, the Bahamas and Canada.
+WINNIPEG, Manitoba/NEW YORK Dec 15 (Reuters) - The Canadian fashion executive Peter Nygard was charged on Tuesday with sex trafficking and racketeering crimes related to what U.S. authorities called a decades-long pattern of criminal conduct leaving dozens of victims in the United States, Canada and the Bahamas.

+Canadian police took Nygard, 79, into custody in Winnipeg, Canada, after the United States requested a warrant that would allow his extradition.
+He was expected to appear in a Winnipeg court later on Tuesday.

-The charges were announced by Acting U.S. Attorney Audrey Strauss in Manhattan, the FBI and New York City police.
+The criminal charges were announced by Acting U.S. Attorney Audrey Strauss in Manhattan, as well as by the FBI and New York City police

-Nygard was taken into custody on Monday in Winnipeg, Manitoba by Canadian police after the United States asked Canada to issue a warrant under the two countries' extradition treaty.

-A lawyer for Nygard could not immediately be identified.
-Nygard has denied allegations of wrongdoing in previous civil litigation.

 (Reporting by Rod Nickel in Winnipeg and Jonathan Stempel in New York; Editing by Howard Goller)